discorg/discorg/README.md

 ![logo](discorg.png)

+My long-term pet project that serves mainly the purpose of playground for trying out new design/architecture ideas.

 Discorg is an app that helps to discover and organize music albums from different sources and across multiple platforms.

 **The problems that I seek to solve**